-Feel free to enjoy a (plant-based if possible!) packed lunch in our new picnic and seating area located in our Outdoor Education Area, next to a paddock of friendly goats!
+Feel free to enjoy your packed lunch in our new Outdoor Education Area next to our friendly ponies!

-We have space for 22 visitors on our sustainably sourced benches, or there’s our covered outdoor classroom which is suitable for seating up to 30 people.
+We have space for 22 visitors on our open-air picnic benches, or there’s our covered outdoor classroom which is suitable for seating up to 30 people.
 During colder months, our heated indoor classroom is also available for use.

 Both our indoor and outdoor classrooms are fully accessible for wheelchair users.

-As a charitable organisation, we rely heavily on public donations to continue the vital work that we do.
+As we are a not-for-profit organisation, we rely heavily on public donations to continue the vital work that we do.
 That’s why we’re asking for a small contribution when you visit our sanctuary.